• Updated on 11 Sept, 2025 by Amrita Das

 GRE Syllabus 2025: General Test

-The GRE 2025 General syllabus is designed to test candidates' verbal and quantitative reasoning, critical thinking, and analytical writing skills.
+GRE 2025 General syllabus is designed to test candidates' verbal and quantitative reasoning, critical thinking, and analytical writing skills.
 The GRE 2025 syllabus is broadly categorised into three sections: Analytical Writing, Quantitative Reasoning, and Verbal Reasoning.

-The GRE Analytical Writing section assesses a candidate's ability to clearly and effectively express complex ideas, support arguments with relevant reasons and examples, analyse claims and the evidence provided, maintain a well-structured and coherent discussion, and demonstrate control over standard written English.
+GRE Analytical Writing section assesses a candidate's ability to clearly and effectively express complex ideas, support arguments with relevant reasons and examples, analyze claims and the evidence provided, maintain a well-structured and coherent discussion, and demonstrate control over standard written English.
 The syllabus includes two separate analytical writing tasks, each lasting 30 minutes:

 GRE Syllabus 2025: Verbal